dgaydukov/cert-aws/sa/files/sa.md

 * external invitee - who can invite external users to wd: no one / only power users / all managed users

 ###### WorkSpaces
 It's managed/secure cloud desktop.
 Don't confuse with cloud9 which is web IDE, where ws is complete desktop (you can install any IDE there).
 Users can use their browser or special desktop client to user ws.
 To authenticate they should use directory service.
-If you have directory you can integrate it with ws, otherwise ws would create new directory for you.
+If you have directory you can integrate it with ws (using AD connector), otherwise ws would create new directory (either simple AD or microsoft AD) for you.

 ###### Batch
 Set of batch management tools that allows to run hundreds of thousands of batch computing jobs on AWS.
 Resources are dynamically provisioned.
 It handles job execution and compute resource management and you can concentrate on code.
 It's best suited for: deep learning, genomics analysis, image processing, media transcoding, bash scripting.
 You simply submit jobs to batch and it provision ec2 or spot fleet and run your jobs there.
-Job Definition - specify params, env vars, RAM & CPU number requirements.
+Job Definition - specify params, env vars, RAM & CPU number.
 It uses ecs to execute containerized jobs, so ecs agent should be installed on ec2 (you can use ecs ami or create your own).
 When you create your own ami, it should include:
 * linux of latest version
 * docker daemon running